abdulrahim2002/nle2/README.md

 file: `eda.ipynb`

-- In this file, we perform exploratory data analysis (EDA) on the IMDB reviews dataset.
 - For each N-gram type, we compute frequency mappings, sort by frequency, and plot histograms of the frequency distributions on a log scale to visualize word/N-gram usage patterns.